La Farnesina Museum. Trastevere. Ponte Sisto Via Giulia, Piazza Farnese, Campo de' Fiori

 The narration consists of a series of spiral marble carvings around a 126 foot marble pillar.
 Once vividly colored, the column is to be ‘read’ from bottom to top as a sort of gigantic comic strip.
 Romans and Dacians march, build, fight, sail, negotiate and die in 155 scenes!
 In the end Trajan brought back an enormous booty that changed the aspect of Rome forever…

-At the end of the tour we will climb the Capitoline Hill, once the sacred area, where the famous temple of Jupiter stood.
+At the end of our Rome, at the heart of the Empire we will climb the Capitoline Hill, once the sacred area, where the famous temple of Jupiter stood.

 From here you will enjoy an evocative view over the Forums and admire the elegant Renaissance patterns conceived by Michelangelo for the Capitoline Square.